On the structure of dg categories of relative singularities: Orlov's theorem

-constructed in \cite[\S2.4]{brtv} defines a lax-monoidal $\oo$-natural equivalence. \end{cor} \begin{proof} By Kan extension and descent, it is sufficient to consider the affine case.
+constructed in \cite[\S2.4]{brtv} defines a lax monoidal $\oo$-natural equivalence. \end{cor} \begin{proof} By Kan extension and descent, it is sufficient to consider the affine case.
 Let $(Spec(B),f)\in \lgm{1}^{\textup{aff},op}$.
-As the dg-categories $\sing{B,f}$ and $\mf{B,f}$ are triangulated, it is sufficient to show that the induced functor
+As the dg categories $\sing{B,f}$ and $\mf{B,f}$ are triangulated, it is sufficient to show that the induced functor

 is an equivalence.
 Consider